epicmanmoo/FirstLoginCreater/README.md

 # SQLite database is needed.

-Other materials, such as drawable and mipmap, are unchanged.
+Other materials, such as mipmap, are unchanged.